KaushalBhatol/C/week_1/README.md

 char c;
 ```

-Here, a, b, c are variables.
+Hear, a, b, c are variables.
 The int, float, char are the data types.

 ### Rules for defining variables